BenRichey2/podinator/README.md

 Your best bet is to search online the best way to install `ffmpeg` for your OS.

 NOTE: The above commands work for MacOS/Linux.
 You also must have Python installed on your host.
-This was written with Python3.11, so YMMV for any other versions.
+This was written with Python3.11 on an M2 macbook, so YMMV for any other versions and OS's.

 ## Usage
 TODO